aplteam/Cider/mkdocs/docs/user-commands.md

 Where

-`pkglist`
-: is a comma-separated list of NuGet packages to be installed
+-   `pkglist` is a comma-separated list of NuGet packages to be installed

-`project` (optional)
-: is either a project alias or the filepath of a project folder
+-   `project` (optional) is either a project alias or the path of a project folder

 Cider registers the listed dependencies in the project.